 Coping with a diagnosis of a brain tumour can be difficult, both practically and emotionally.
-It can be especially difficult if you have a rare tumour.
-Being well informed about your tumour and its treatment can make it easier to make decisions and cope with what happens.
+It can be especially difficult when you have a high grade tumour.
+Being well informed about the type of tumour you have, and its treatment can make it easier to cope.

 Research and clinical trials

 Doctors are always trying to improve the diagnosis and treatment of brain tumours.
 As part of your treatment, your doctor might ask you to take part in a clinical trial.
 This might be to test a new treatment or look at different combinations of existing treatments.